24 people are interested

 Volunteers with a heart for working with individuals who experience an Intellectual and/or Developmental Disability, as well as those experiencing mental health conditions, are powerful allies in achieving quality of life in homes and facilities.
 The RFO program welcomes interested individuals age 18 and over in a wide variety of capacities.
 Self-advocates and peers have been instrumental to the creation and ongoing development of the RFO program.
 Their guidance and continued active participation in all areas of the program are actively sought.

 Creating, producing and providing program materials in accessible formats that meet ADA guidelines is one way that RFO honors the populations we serve and protects the integrity of the program.

 RFO Certified Ombudsman

-Certified Ombudsmen (CO) work to identify, investigate and resolve complaints with and on behalf of individuals.
-They receive complaints from individuals during regular in-home visits as well as referred by the deputy ombudsman.
-The CO works closely with the supervising RFO deputy.
+Certified Ombudsman volunteers (COs) work to identify, investigate and resolve complaints with and on behalf of individuals.
+They receive complaints from individuals during regular in-home visits as well as referred by the Deputy Ombudsman.
+The CO works closely with the supervising RFO Deputy.

 - Child Advocacy

 - A flexible schedule of 4 or more hours per month.
 Please consider making at least a one-year commitment.
 Approximately 16 hours of initial concentrated training, then ongoing support and education provided as needed.